shahadat-07/wedding-photography/README.md

 * A wedding photography website where anyone can book their date according to their wedding event.
-* On the website, a client can express their review depending on th service quality.
+* Developed a review system so that a client can express their review depending on the service quality
-* There are also few admin specialties where only an admin can add a new service and delete an old service from the UI.
+* Maintained a few exceptional features for an admin such as only an admin can add a new service and delete an old service from the UI.
+* React Bootstrap has been used to building user interface.